prackash/LeetCode/README.md

 ### 6. ZigZag Conversion.
 Given a string s, return the writing in a zigzag pattern on a given number of rows

+### 7 Reverse Integer.
+Given an integer x return the reverse of the integer (1230 will be returned as 321)